biscolab/laravel-recaptcha/README.md

     'skip_ip'           => [] // array of IP addresses - String: dotted quad format e.g.: 127.0.0.1
 ];
 ```
-For more invermation about Site Key and Secret Key please visit [Google RaCaptcha developer documentation](https://developers.google.com/recaptcha/docs/start)
+For more invermation about Site Key and Secret Key please visit [Google reCAPTCHA developer documentation](https://developers.google.com/recaptcha/docs/start)
-Get more info about ReCAPTCHA version at https://developers.google.com/recaptcha/docs/versions
+Get more info about reCAPTCHA version at https://developers.google.com/recaptcha/docs/versions
-**skip_ip** is a list of IP addresses that, if recognized, disable the recaptcha validation (return always true).
+**skip_ip** is a list of IP addresses that, if recognized, disable the reCAPTCHA validation (return always true).

 ### Have you updated?
 If you are migrating from an older version add `skip_ip` array in `recaptcha.php` configuration file.

 ### Customize error message
-Before starting please add validation recaptcha message to `resources/lang/[LANG]/validation.php` file
+Before starting please add the validation message to `resources/lang/[LANG]/validation.php` file
 ```php
 return [
     ...